ajmjoha/Fibo/README.md

 3. Big and complex iterative solutions are easy and simple with Python recursion.
 4. Algorithms can be defined recursively making it much easier to visualize and prove.

+# Disadvantages of Python Recursion

+1. Slow.
+2. Logical but difficult to trace and debug.
+3. Requires extra storage space.
+For every recursive calls separate memory is allocated for the variables.
+4. Recursive functions often throw a Stack Overflow Exception when processing or operations are too large.